 Juglaris arrived in Boston at a tipping point.
-Amazed by the prudery that he encountered in America, even after an earlier 1878 showing of two small nudes by artist Thomas W. Dewing at the private Boston Art Club, he took great pride in being the first artist in the city to exhibit a fully nude figure in the city’s public space since the days of Hiram Powers’s sculpted Greek Slave.
+Amazed by the prudery that he encountered in America, even after an earlier 1878 showing of two small nudes by artist Thomas W. Dewing at the private Boston Art Club, he took great pride in being the first artist to exhibit a fully nude figure in the city’s public space since the days of Hiram Powers’s sculpted Greek Slave.
 (See earlier above Juglaris in America: Introducing the Nude) A presentation of his two Paris Salon paintings, The Invasion and Paolo Veronese in Venice, also known as Venetian Promenade, took place as part of a larger exhibition of “Living American Artists” at the Boston Museum of Fine Arts.
-According to Juglaris’s memoir, his paintings were hung high over a doorway.
+According to Juglaris’s memoirs, his paintings were hung high over a doorway.
 But the nudity of his male and female figures in The Invasion was not obscured, incurring the ire of the city’s moral arbiters.
 As Juglaris remarks: “The papers spoke very well of my works, in fact better than I would have thought they would, as I was a foreigner.
 However, harsh observations were made insofar as the exposed nudity was concerned….
 I was in fact the first to have risked exhibiting nude figures in America, in Boston in particular.
 I had removed the veil of chastity and purity from Puritanism.
 They forgave me because I was a foreigner, but hard things were said to the [organizing] committee and the [museum’s] administration.”